paladin-t/bitty/docs/documents/manual.md

 end
 ```

 Generally `setup` is used to initial game variables, states, `update` is where gameplay logic and rendering goes, and `quit` is for persisting necessary data on disk.
-All these six entries are optional.
+All these entries above are optional.

 Bitty Engine uses a timeout mechanism to avoid unexpected infinite loops, it raises an error when any invoking to the entries takes more than 10 seconds by default.
 The timeout value can be changed by [Debug.setTimeout(...)](#debug).